 #3) What are you going to do when you quit?

-It’s amazing to me how many people don’t have an answer to this question.
+It’s amazing how many people don’t have an answer to this question.
 Yes, your job may suck, but you know what’s even worse than that?
 Not getting paid and having nothing productive to work on.

-Sure that might be great for a week, or even two, but then reality sets in.
+Sure, that might be great for a week or even two, but then reality sets in.

-If you’re going to quit your job it should be to focus on something better, not something stagnant.
+If you’re going to quit your job, it should be to focus on something better, not something stagnant.

-- Do you have a business you want to pursue full time?
-What are the short term goals for it?
+- Do you have a business you want to pursue full-time?
+What are the short-term goals for it?

 - Do you want to start a business?
 Is it something you can start before quitting your job?
 What’s the initial investment, and does that get in the way of your baseline buffer?